Global challenges require scalable solutions

 We identify the most effective solutions

-We generate original data and fill critical knowledge gaps in order to understand what actions will most effectively accelerate alternative proteins.
+We generate original data and fill critical knowledge gaps to understand what actions will most effectively accelerate alternative proteins.
 We share all this information freely.
 Our insights are open-access to the entire alternative protein space.

 Swinging lit lightbulb graphic representing gfi's innovation priorities